High Line Park in New York

 In 2003, it was estimated that the development of High Line Park would cost as much as $150 million, an amount that the city didn’t have.
 However, due to an anticipated rise in real estate prices for the homes surrounding High Line Park, which would yield tax revenue, the city decided to go ahead and build the park.

 In 2006, construction began on the first of three sections and, in June 2009, the first section was opened to the public.
 On June 8, 2011, the second part of the park opened.
 The final section of the park was finished and opened to the public in September 2014.
-In the summer of 2019 an extra stretch of The High Line opened above Tenth Avenue and 30th Street, called ‘Spur’.
+In the summer of 2019, an extra stretch of The High Line opened above Tenth Avenue and 30th Street, called ‘Spur’.
 This part is the last remaining section of the original rail structure.
+To make the High Line even better connected to the city, the High Line – Moynihan Connector was built.
+This connects the park to Moynihan Train Hall.

 High Line Park Tour